Configuration

 dev:

-command: ["yarn", "rw", "dev", "web", "--fwd=\"--allowed-hosts all\""]
+command: ["yarn", "rw", "dev", "web", "--fwd=\\"--allowed-hosts all\\""]

-build: ["yarn", "rw", "build", "web"]
+build: ["yarn", "rw", "build", "web", "--no-prerender"]

 local_packages: ["node_modules"]